pagkly/Zed/Templates/LYT Kit/Art of Link Curation.md

 But the over-linking problems don't just affect the reader, it affects you, the builder.
 How?
 Link Dilution.

 ### Link Dilution
-"Link Dilution" is what happens when we over-link things...
+"Link [[Dilution]]" is what happens when we over-link things...
 It's great at first, because we get all giddy look at the backlinks (and the graph).

 But folks over-linking (often in Roam because of the shape of the tool but it can happen anywhere) are in for a very rude awakening if they continue over-link everything all the time.
 Why?
 Because over time, the backlinks will overpopulate like weeds, covering up the more valuable connections by their sheer numbers.